willnode/engine4-src/manual/basics/4d/notation.md

 # Notation and Convention Rules

-Engine4 is care about the conventions that used across the library to avoid confusion in the long run.
+Engine4 is care about the conventions that used across this library to avoid confusion in the long run.

 ## The fourth axis